Mini-Taschenteleskop Abraham, Bath

 Seine Bauweise erinnert an die moderneren "Zeiss Tellup" oder "Seibert Emoskop".

-Quelle zum Optiker: www.adlerplanetarium.org/history/websters/a.htm
+Quelle zum Optiker: Geschichtsdatenbank des Adlerplanetariums

 Vergl. a. das Miniatur Taschenmonokular mit einem Auszug.

-Reference to the optician: www.adlerplanetarium.org/history/websters/a.htm
+Reference to the optician: History database of the Adlerplanetarium

 Cf. a. the Miniature Pocket Monocular with one draw.